Does your cooked rice look crunchy?

 The rice grains do need enough water to be able to cook to perfection.

 If you don’t provide the required amount of water, it’s likely to turn crunchy.

 And it might even stick to the bottom or get burnt, as mentioned earlier in the guide.

 So, make sure you follow this step with accuracy.

 4. Stir The Rice Before Placing The Lid

-Although it’s not a required step, you can surely give it a stir before placing the lid on the pot.
+Although it’s not a required step, you can surely stir it before placing the lid on the pot.

-It will help in removing any sticky grains from the bottom of the pot.
+It will help remove any sticky grains from the bottom of the pot.

 5. Check The Pressure Cooker or Pot Lid Before Cooking